Gurubux/guru_gpt/README.md

 - **AI Summarization**: Intelligent analysis of raw data with actionable insights
 - **Debug Mode**: Troubleshoot API responses and data quality
 - **Multi-Source Reliability**: Never fails completely due to layered fallback architecture

+### 🔌 MCP Server Tab
+#### MCP Server Control
+1. Navigate to the "🔌 MCP Server" tab
+2. Click "🚀 Start MCP Server" to initialize the MCP server
+3. View server status, ID, and request count in real-time
+4. Use "⏹️ Stop Server" or "🔄 Restart Server" as needed

+#### Tool Discovery & Execution
+1. Select from available MCP tools: get_weather, get_news, get_agent_status
+2. View tool schemas and parameter requirements
+3. Fill in required parameters for your selected tool
+4. Click the tool execution button to call the MCP server
+5. View structured MCP responses with AI-enhanced data

+#### MCP Features
+- **Tool Discovery**: See all available MCP tools and their capabilities
+- **Schema Validation**: Tools describe their parameters for AI understanding
+- **Request History**: Track all MCP tool calls and responses
+- **Live Testing**: Interactive demonstration of MCP protocol
+- **Error Handling**: Standardized error responses across all tools

 ## Features Explained